2021–22 Red Star Belgrade season: December

 Red Star played their final groups stage game in Europa League against Braga in Portugal.
 They held to a 1–1 draw with only goal being scored from the penalty by Aleksandar Katai.
 This draw secured them first position in a group and qualified them for the round of 16 of Europa League.
 This was the first time Red Star finished first in the group stage of Europa League, and the first time they managed to qualify for the round of 16 since the competition was rebranded in 2009.

-In Serbian Superleage they played 4 games, winning 3 and drawing 1.
+In Serbian Superleague they played 4 games, winning 3 and drawing 1.
 They finished winter part of the season in the second place, five points behind Partizan.

 On 27 December Gabonese midfielder Guélor Kanga acquired Serbian citizenship after living in the country for more than three years.
-Because of that he will no longer be considered as a foreign player in Serbian Superleage.
+Because of that he will no longer be considered as a foreign player in Serbian Superleague.